Which Way Home

 Which Way Home is a 2009 documentary film directed by Rebecca Cammisa.
 The film follows several children who are attempting to get from Mexico and Central America to the United States, on top of a freight train that crosses Mexico known as "La Bestia" (The Beast).
 Cammisa received a Fulbright Scholar Grant to make the documentary in 2006.
 The film premiered on HBO on August 24, 2009.

 Synopsis

-Each year, thousands of Latin American migrants travel hundreds of miles to the United States, with many making their way on the tops of freight trains.
-Roughly five percent of those traveling alone are children.
-As the United States continues to debate immigration reform, the documentary Which Way Home looks the issue through the eyes of children who face the harrowing journey with enormous courage and resourcefulness.
+Every year, thousands of Latin American migrants embark on a journey of hundreds of miles to reach the United States, with many traveling atop freight trains.
+Approximately five percent of these solo travelers are children.
+Amid ongoing debates on immigration reform in the United States, the documentary 'Which Way Home' offers a unique perspective on the issue, as seen through the eyes of children who undertake this perilous journey with remarkable courage and resourcefulness.